martinbarge/sml5202-19-Teach/css-2.md

 <h1>HTML and CSS Part 2</h1>
 <h2>1.
 Using an external stylesheet</h2>
 <p>We now know we can insert style rules into HTML tags, using the <code> style="" </code> attribute.</p>
 <p>However, a more efficient way to accomplish this is by using an external stylesheet.
 Using an external stylesheet enables us to specify a set of style rules that we can then apply within our HTML tags.
-The following is a brief outline of how this works:</p>
+This tutorial shows you how to do this.</p>

-<p>OUTLINE</p>
+<h2>Review</h2>
 <p>You remember from previous practice, that we can insert an image into our page, like this:</p>
 <img src="https://upload.wikimedia.org/wikipedia/commons/3/39/Europe_biogeography_countries.svg" alt="image of biogeography of Europe">
 </p>